kvinay7/interview-preparation/Spring.md

 #### 5.1 **Check AWS Elastic Beanstalk for Your Application**:

 Once the GitHub Action completes, visit the **Elastic Beanstalk URL** to see your application running live.
 ---

-### **Complete Flow Recap:**

-1. **Spring Boot in IntelliJ**:

-   * Create a Maven-based Spring Boot project.
-   * Test the application locally using `mvnw` or IntelliJ's built-in Maven support.

-2. **GitHub Repository**:

-   * Push your code to GitHub.
-   * Set up the `.github/workflows/ci-cd.yml` file to automate the build and deploy process using GitHub Actions.

-3. **CI/CD Pipeline**:

-   * GitHub Actions builds the project with Maven and deploys it to AWS Elastic Beanstalk.
-   * Monitor the deployment status via GitHub Actions and AWS Elastic Beanstalk.

-4. **Deploy to AWS**:

-   * Your Spring Boot app is deployed and accessible via an Elastic Beanstalk URL.

 </details>

    ```